 Vomiting in rumination disorder is different to the kind of sickness you might get with a stomach bug, for example – the person won’t appear to feel sick or experience involuntary retching.
 The person may re-chew and re-swallow the food or just spit it out.
-Although this happens regularly and voluntarily, people with rumination disorder often do not feel in control of their disorder.
+People with rumination disorder often do not feel in control of their disorder.

 The exact causes of rumination disorder are not known.
 In infants and young children, lack of stimulation, neglect, stressful life situations, and problems in the parent-child relationship may be factors that make it more likely they will develop the disorder.